Response Transformation: When and How?

 Figure 1: The standard deviation of the dose groups should be constant across the dose range to maintain homogeneity of variance

 However, in practice this doesn’t always happen.
-An example we came across recently is shown in Figure 2.
-Here it is clear that the responses are becoming more and more spread out at higher doses.
+An example is shown in Figure 2, where it is clear that the responses become more spread out at higher doses.

-Sometimes the fact that the variability increases (or decreases) with the dose can be very obvious, as in the example above.
-However, sometimes the effect can be less extreme.
-In that case it can still be detected by calculating the standard deviation for each dose group.
-If the standard deviation is roughly the same for each dose group, the variance is homogenous; and if not, this assumption is not valid.
+Sometimes the fact that the variability increases (or decreases) with the dose can be very obvious.
+In other cases it can be detected by calculating the standard deviation for each dose group.
+If the standard deviation is roughly the same for each dose group, the variance is homogenous; if not, this assumption is not valid.

-Assessing whether the variance is homogenous based on a single assay can be difficult.
-This is because the standard deviation can be very variable, since each dose group may only contain two or three replicates.
+Assessing variance homogeneity based on a single assay can be difficult, as each dose group may contain only a small number of replicates.
 Instead, multiple assays should be used.
-If they all show a consistent dependence of the standard deviation on the dose it is likely there is a lack of variance homogeneity.
+If they all show a consistent dependence of the standard deviation on the dose, it is likely that variance homogeneity is violated.

 The coefficient of variation (often called the CV or %CV) of each dose group can also be used to test variance homogeneity.
-However, a constant CV means the standard deviation isn’t constant; this follows from the definition of the coefficient of variation:
+However, a constant CV means the standard deviation is not constant.
+This follows from the definition of the coefficient of variation:

-Since the mean response varies with the dose, the standard deviation must also vary in order to give a constant CV.
-So if the CV is constant, this is evidence for the variance not being homogenous.
+Since the mean response varies with dose, the standard deviation must also vary in order to give a constant CV.
+Therefore, a constant CV is evidence that the variance is not homogenous.

 Choosing a transformation

 A lack of variance homogeneity can lead to serious problems.
-Since one of the assumptions needed for fitting is wrong, the fits won’t be accurate.
-This will lead directly to inaccurate estimates for the relative potency.
-Estimates for system and sample suitability criteria will be affected too, and so will confidence intervals and p-values.
+If the assumptions required for fitting are violated, the model fits will be inaccurate.
+This directly affects relative potency estimates, system and sample suitability criteria, confidence intervals and p-values.

-The easiest way to deal with this is to transform the responses so that the variance becomes homogenous.
-In theory any transformation can be used, but there are a few simple ones that are very commonly used; one of these will usually work, so I would suggest trying these out first before trying something more complicated.
+The simplest way to address this is to transform the responses so that the variance becomes homogenous.
+In theory any transformation can be used, but a small number of simple transformations are very commonly effective and should usually be tried first.

-If the standard deviation is higher for higher responses, the simple transformations are:
+If the standard deviation is higher for higher responses, common transformations include:

-On the other hand if the standard deviation is lower for higher responses, the simple transformations are:
+If the standard deviation is lower for higher responses, useful transformations include:

 Transformations all the way down